The 3lack 3ox contained some journal notes, all hastily written into my phone.

 I waited a month before recording anything.

-Certainly the better option is to talk about what has happened, because ruptures are incredibly positive experiences when handled correctly!
+Certainly the better option is to talk about what has happened, because ruptures are incredibly positive experiences when handled correctly - but I'd experienced the 'rupture' process before with him in the beginning of our sessions.

 His response followed a predictable pattern.